Workers at nearly 80 Kroger's King Soopers go on strike as talks stall

 Jan 12 (Reuters) - More than 8,000 workers at nearly 80 King Soopers stores went on strike for better wages and benefits on Wednesday after the latest round of negotiations between the Kroger Co-owned KR.N Colorado chain and the union failed.

 The strike started at 7:00 a.m.
-ET.
-The workers on strike work at King Soopers stores in the Denver metropolitan area, Boulder, Parker and Broomfield cities of Colorado, UFCW Local 7 said.
+ET and will go on for three weeks, UFCW Local 7 union said.
+The workers on strike are employed at King Soopers stores in the Denver metropolitan area, Boulder, Parker and Broomfield cities of Colorado, among others.

+Kroger said King Soopers would remain open as it has brought in workers from across the country and hired temporary staff to fill in for those striking.

 At King Soopers, workers have sought an increase in wages of at least $6 per hour for all.
-However, the company's "last, best and final offer" proposed raises of up to $4.50 per hour based on job classification and tenure, which was the same as its previous proposal.
+However, the company's "last, best and final offer" proposed raises of up to $4.50 per hour based on job classification and tenure.

-The company's final offer, which was made on Tuesday, said it will invest $170 million in wages and bonuses in total over the next three years.
+The company's final offer, which was made on Tuesday, said it would invest $170 million in wages and bonuses over the next three years.
 It will offer a starting pay of $16 per hour and will invest more in healthcare benefits.

-This comes after the union rejected two previous wage offers, the latest among them for $148 million, made last week.
+This came after the union rejected two previous wage offers, the latest among them for $148 million, made last week.

-Kim Cordova, president of UFCW Local 7, said Tuesday's offer was worse than its previous offers in many ways.
-L4N2TR3H3

-Kroger said in a statement that a study commissioned by the company showed it pays hourly associates more than their peers in the U.S. retail industry.

-Nam Pham, the managing partner of the firm that conducted the study, said any argument that Kroger does not pay fair wages and top market rate "is not supported by actual evidence."

-King Soopers operates more than 110 stores in Colorado and is the No. 1 grocery chain by market share in the state.
-Kroger does not disclose King Soopers sales.
+Kroger does not disclose sales of King Soopers, which operates more than 110 stores in Colorado and is the No. 1 grocery chain in the state by market share.

-The UFCW Local 7 represents thousands of workers, including many who work for Kroger's rival Albertsons Cos Inc's ACI.N namesake as well as Safeway stores and other companies in food processing, agriculture, healthcare, manufacturing and medical cannabis.

-"Union employees generally vote to strike as a last resort to signal that they are unwilling to work under what they consider to be unfair or unsafe working conditions," said Helen Rella, an employment attorney at Wilk Auslander.
+But investment research firm CFRA said the King Soopers/City Market stores in Colorado account for about 5% of Kroger's annual sales.
+Kroger recorded sales of $132.5 billion in the year to Jan.
+30.

+"Depending on how long the strike goes on, there could be long-term implications on market share, as Walmart and Albertsons are top competitors to Kroger in the Colorado area," CFRA Research analyst Arun Sundaram said.

+Several customers turned to social media on Wednesday to voice their support for the union and also said they would boycott Kroger during the strike.

+"I will not cross a picket line or spend a dollar at @Kroger until workers get respect and protection," Colorado State Senator Jessie Danielson, a Democrat, said in a tweet.

-(Reporting by Siddharth Cavale and Praveen Paramasivam in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Siddharth Cavale and Praveen Paramasivam in Bengaluru; Editing by Arun Koyyur and Aditya Soni)

 ((Praveen.Paramasivam@thomsonreuters.com;))